-You have several varieties of lumber to chose from, and some are more appropriate than others depending on the project at hand.
+You have many varieties of lumber to choose from, and some are more appropriate than others depending on the project at hand.
 When you're at the home improvement center or lumberyard, know what you're looking for and why.

 Known for its ease of workmanship and nailing as well as strength and dimensional stability, Western lumber includes more than 15 commercially important Western softwood species.
 The most common species are Douglas fir and Hem-fir.
 This can be classified as High-Quality Appearance, General Purpose Board or Radius-Edged Patio Decking Grade.

 The Western Wood Products Association (WWPA) has a rigorous inspection and quality control process.
 Lumber with the WWPA logo indicates the lumber has passed that quality control process.
 Lumber with only the “WWPA Rules” stamp indicates the lumber has been graded according to the WWPA rules, but not been inspected by WWPA.
 Use this lumber for basic building projects and framing.

 Most redwood sold is heartwood and sapwood grade.
 Each type comes in several grades, from a fine finish appearance to a rougher, less attractive finish.
 Heartwood contains natural barriers to termites and decay and is suited for applications that come into contact with the ground.
 Sapwood contains cream-colored streaks.
 It should not be used in contact with the ground.
 Architectural redwood is the strongest redwood.
 It is normally kiln-dried and used for structural and finish applications.
 Garden redwood comprises lower grades that are not kiln-dried and are commonly used for decks, fences, and other outdoor garden uses.

 Southern pine has high strength, resistance to wear, and holds fasteners well.
 It is often used in homes and other structures.
 The characteristics of this type of wood range from one through four.

 No. 1 has the highest quality and best appearance

 No. 2 is characterized by tight knots and is generally free of holes